 Find out how to distinguish between a healthy passion and a problematic obsession.

-One of the most common “obsessions” for kids over the past several years has been the video game Minecraft.
+One of the most common “obsessions” for kids in 2015 (and 2012, 2013, and 2014) has been the video game Minecraft.
 When examining their kids’ infatuation with Minecraft, many parents wonder if the intensity of their interest might be harmful or reflect some underlying psychiatric issue.
 For the vast majority of kids, these passionate pursuits are healthy aspects of a curious and engaged approach to their world.

 Opportunity to learn and explore